c-e-github/LoraDTU/README.md

 * Install [Visual Studio Code](https://code.visualstudio.com/download) (from now named "vscode")
 * In Visual Studio Code, install the [PlatformIO Extension](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide)
 * Install git and enable git in vscode - [git download](https://git-scm.com/downloads/) - [Instructions](https://www.jcchouinard.com/install-git-in-vscode/)
 * Clone this repository (you really have to clone it, don't just download the ZIP file.
 During the build process the git hash gets embedded into the firmware.
 If you download the ZIP file a build error will occur): Inside vscode open the command palette by pressing `CTRL` + `SHIFT` + `P`.
-Enter `git clone`, add the repository-URL `https://github.com/tbnobody/OpenDTU`.
+Enter `git clone`, add the repository-URL `https://github.com/c-e-github/LoraDTU`.
 Next you have to choose (or create) a target directory.
 * In vscode, choose File --> Open Folder and select the previously downloaded source code.
 (You have to select the folder which contains the "platformio.ini" and "platformio_override.ini" file)
 * Adjust the COM port in the file "platformio_override.ini" for your USB-to-serial-converter.
 It occurs twice:
   * upload_port
   * monitor_port
 * Select the arrow button in the blue bottom status bar (PlatformIO: Upload) to compile and upload the firmware.
 During the compilation, all required libraries are downloaded automatically.
 * Under Linux, if the upload fails with error messages "Could not open /dev/ttyUSB0, the port doesn't exist", you can check via ```ls -la /dev/tty*``` to which group your port belongs to, and then add your user this group via ```sudo adduser <yourusername> dialout``` (if you are using ```arch-linux``` use: ```sudo gpasswd -a <yourusername> uucp```, this method requires a logout/login of the affected user).
-* There are two videos showing these steps:
+* (For OpenDTU there are two videos showing these steps - for LoraDTU this should be analog:
   * [Git Clone and compilation](https://youtu.be/9cA_esv3zeA)
   * [Full installation and compilation](https://youtu.be/xs6TqHn7QWM)

-## First configuration
+## First configuration (not tested!)

 * After the initial flashing of the microcontroller, an Access Point called "LoraDTU-*" is opened.
 The default password is "loradtu".
 * Use a web browser to open the address [http://192.168.4.1](http://192.168.4.1)